SlugEnt/DocumentServer/README.md

   To build the bundle.
 Go to the Package Manager Console, ensure the DocumentServer.Db is set as defaultProject.
   Then run this command

-  dotnet ef migrations bundle -p BundleBuilderSimple --output t:\temp\SlugEnt.DocumentServer.MigrationBundle.exe --self-contained -r linux-x64
+  dotnet ef migrations bundle -p BundleBuilderSimple --output ..\Packages\Release\SlugEnt.DocumentServer.MigrationBundle.exe --self-contained -r linux-x64 --force

   # Some Statistics
   Each of these tests comprises a continuous run of sessions with a 750ms pause between sessions.
 A session varies by the test, but there was a Console Program running each test simultaneously with the others.